 5. Communication is essential to stay together after cheating

-This communication has to be open and two-way.
-You could have been making some communication mistakes so far that has to be corrected.
-Both partners have to be able to speak their mind freely, without the fear of being judged or shut out by the other.
+“While communicating, set boundaries, understand your tone of voice and make sure that the content does not get lost in the noise of all the feelings.
+One can maybe even consider written communication like leaving notes and such for your partner.”
+This communication has to be open and two-way if you are serious about how to get past cheating and stay together.
+You could have been making some communication mistakes so far that have to be corrected.
+Both partners have to be able to speak their minds freely, without the fear of being judged or shut out by the other.
 This will improve communication.

 6. Couples willing to make changes can rebuild a relationship after cheating

-They both commit to some soul-searching to find ways to be better together.
-Irrespective of whose fault the affair was, both partners take responsibility for rebuilding a relationship that is stronger and bond that can last for the long haul.
+Both partners must commit to some soul-searching to find ways to be better together.
+Irrespective of whose fault the affair was, both partners take responsibility for rebuilding a relationship that is stronger and a bond that can last for the long haul.
+Devaleena tells us, “Spending more quality time together is essential as that is one thing which has already degenerated.
+Since the trust is lost, the ‘fun’ in any relationship is gone.

-7. Most importantly, they have the will make it work
+7. Most importantly, they have the will to make it work

 If one partner wants to make it work and the other wants out, there is little hope to repair your relationship.
 Couples who stick together in the wake of cheating are able to do so because both partners value their relationship and want to make it work, despite the transgression.
 If you have drifted apart already it doesn’t help.